-We expect our students to submit an original PhD dissertation after several years of training and preparation.
-To this end, we encourage them to present research papers at top-tier conferences and to submit articles derived from their dissertation research to well-reputed peer-reviewed journals.
-We also require that all of our doctoral students take a minimum of ten seminars, in which they write research papers of approx. 15-25 pages each.
-Incoming graduate students are also required to take our proseminar (LNW 6935), which teaches research skills and methods, theoretical thinking about the classics, access to tools of the fields, grant-writing, and expectations qua professional and collegial behavior.
-In this manner, all graduate students receive guidance from the outset.
+We expect our students to submit a master's thesis after two years of training and preparation.
+To this end, we encourage them to present research papers at top-tier conferences.
+We also require that all of our master's students take a minimum of six seminars, in which they write research papers of approx. 15-25 pages each.
+Incoming graduate students are also required to take our proseminar (LNW 6935), which teaches research skills, methods, and theory about the Classics.
+Students gain access to tools of the field, practice writing grants, and are guided in the expectations of professional and collegial behavior.
+All graduate students receive guidance from the outset.
 Graduate students are mentored individually and readily find faculty mentors with similar research interests.
-We also bring calls for papers in relevant areas to the attention of the graduate students, whom we then encourage to apply for funding for travel to conferences.